WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 ## Artifact of Dissonance
-Adds Hermit Crabs to Dissonance as they missed it.
+Adds Hermit Crabs to Dissonance as they are missing from it.

 The Artifact spams less minibosses and have more evenly distributed categories.